Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

-When one analyzes the process of "field-dressed" electron formation from the viewpoint of the non covariant approach, one assumes the same initial conditions (rectilinear trajectory with velocity $v$) for the electron motion.
-Then one solves the electrodynamics problem of fields formation by using the usual Maxwell's equations.
-We already mentioned that the type of clock synchronization which results in time coordinate $t$ in an electron trajectory $\vec{x}(t)$ is never discussed in accelerator physics.
+When one analyzes the process of "field-dressed" electron formation from the viewpoint of the noncovariant approach, one assumes the same initial conditions (rectilinear trajectory with velocity $v$) for the electron motion.
+Then one solves the electrodynamics problem of field formation by using the usual Maxwell's equations.
+We already mentioned that the type of clock synchronization that results in the time coordinate $t$ in an electron trajectory $\vec{x}(t)$ is never discussed in accelerator physics.
 However, we know that the usual Maxwell's equations are only valid in the Lorentz frame.
-The non covariant approach is obviously based on a definite synchronization assumption, but this is actually a hidden assumption.
-In our case of interest, within the lab frame the Lorentz coordinates are then automatically enforced.
-So one should not be surprised to find that in this simple case of rectilinear motion there is no difference between covariant and non covariant calculations of the initial conditions at the undulator entrance.
+The noncovariant approach is obviously based on a definite synchronization assumption, but this is actually a hidden assumption.
+In our case of interest, within the lab frame, the Lorentz coordinates are then automatically enforced.
+So one should not be surprised to find that in this simple case of rectilinear motion, there is no difference between covariant and noncovariant calculations of the initial conditions at the undulator entrance.

-Because of the characteristics of undulator radiation, in order to calculate the radiation field within the central cone, we simply use the instantaneous (i.e. dipole-like) theory of radiation.
-So we are satisfied using a non covariant approach for considering the constrained motion along the undulator.
-We conclude that it does not matter which approach is used to describe the standard synchrotron radiation setup.
-The two approaches, treated according to Einstein's or absolute time synchronization conventions give the same result for the radiation within the central cone.